-In addition to the Collections result, account will be taken of OxCORT reports during the preceding Term and any documented mitigating circumstances when determining whether it is appropriate to set Penal Collections.
-The setting of Penal Collections in these circumstances is provisional until confirmed by the College's Executive Council.
+In addition to the Collections result, account will be taken of the Tutorial reports written by your Tutors reports during the preceding Term and any documented mitigating circumstances when determining whether Academic Review is appropriate.

 Note that an annual report on your academic progress is made by your Tutor in your presence to the Principal and Senior Tutor at Principal's Collection (see B.5.1 below).
-Principal's Collection is not an examination you need prepare for and should not be confused with College Collections.
+Principal's Collection is not an examination and should not be confused with College Collections.